Flieh/diplicity-beta-feedback/README.md

 Here is a link to Martin's google drive where all the apks are available. https://drive.google.com/drive/folders/0B67FlKHmCU84eWVnRy1tcVUtVlk

-<h3>Until further notice, everyone should be using Build 62-69</h3>
+#h3 Until further notice, everyone should be using Build 63